grobocop12/AndroidOpenCVProjectTemplate/README.md

 # AndroidOpenCVProjectTemplate
-Template for Kotlin Android projects with OpenCV.
+Template for Android projects with OpenCV in Kotlin.